 Behavioral health

 This is where the comparison gets interesting.
-Below is the side-by-side.
+The table below is the side-by-side, drawn from TennCare's own MCO listing and annual reporting.,

 BlueCare Tennessee UnitedHealthcare Community Plan Wellpoint Tennessee